cosmicanant/recursive-diff/README.md

 ```
 diffObject = {'/' : {'operation':'update', value:'newValue'}}
 ```
-Above diffObject represents that at root path, update operation is performed and the new value is 'newValue'.
+Above diff Object represents that at root path, update operation has been performed and the new value is 'newValue'.

 Below are some more example of path.
-Let ob be original object.
+Let 'ob' be an original object.

-1.  path = '/': this denotes change made at top level, or the object itself
+1.  path = '/': This denotes that change made at top level, or the orginial object itself
-2.  path = '/key1': this denotes change made at ob.key1
+2.  path = '/key1': This denotes that change made at ob.key1
-3.  path = '/key1/key2/key3': this denotes change made at ob.key1.key2.key3
+3.  path = '/key1/key2/key3': This denotes that change made at ob.key1.key2.key3

 #####Api details: Api has following two methods: